Important information and who we are

-We'll try to keep everything in this document as straightforward as possible, but if there’s anything you don’t understand or you’re not happy about, or if you just want to suggest improvements, please get in touch with us by:
+If there is anything you don’t understand or you’re not happy about, please get in touch with us by:

 Information Which We May Collect

 We may collect and process the following information about you:

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

 We have set out below, in a table format, a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.

 Please note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
 Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.

 You may control your subscriptions to any of the above marketing content notifications via the Settings feature of our service.

 The information we may give to or share with somebody else